npinzon1994/budget-breakdown/README.md

 and then run:

-`npm start`
+`npm run dev`
 <br>

 to start the development server.
-This will open localhost:3000 in your web browser and *voila!* You're up and running!
+Then open localhost:3000 in your web browser and you're good to go 👌